Sinevia/php-library-uid/README.md

 # PHP Library Uid

 Class to generate unique identifying strings.
-Largest attention is paid on human friendly unique identifiers (dated digits)
+Largest attention is paid on human friendly unique identifiers (dated digits).

-## Background ##
+## Supported UID Type ##

+It supports several types of unique identifiers.
+The type you may want to use depends on how random and long you want the identifier to be.
+For most of the user cases a Micro UUID (20 chars) should be fine.
+A human UUID (32 chars) should almost never be used where a human is involved as too "mind bogling" to work with.

 - Human UUID (32 digits)